Applying for Medicare Only

 Any month you remain covered under the group health plan and your, or your spouse's, employment continues; or

-The 8-month period that begins with the month after your group health plan coverage or the employment it is based on ends, whichever comes first.
+The 8-month period that begins with the month after your group health plan coverage or the employment it is based on ends,

 Exception: If your group health plan coverage or the employment it is based on ends during your initial enrollment period for Medicare Part B, you do not qualify for a SEP.